 You don’t have to run a marathon to get the benefits of energy boosters like exercise.
 Need a break from studying?
 Take a quick walk around campus.
 Need a bit of energy to power through the last hour of your group study session?
 Lead a quick round of jumping jacks.

 Of course, if you already have a daily workout schedule, this gives you more reason than ever to stick to it, even during the hectic last few weeks of term.

 3. Get Enough Sleep

-This might sound easier said than done when you’re frantically cramming for exams and still trying to make all your classes (including the early ones!), but getting a good night’s sleep is a must.
+This might sound easier said than done when you’re frantically cramming for exams and still trying to make all your classes, but getting a good night’s sleep is a must.

 Try to get between six and eight hours of sleep per night.
 If you’re using the other natural energy boosters suggested above, you’ll find this easier since reducing your caffeine intake and working out more during the day can help you fall asleep faster at night.